Mastering Paper for iOS: drawing skies and clouds

 Variations on a theme

 Using all of these techniques I was able to create a variety of backdrops for the portraits in my PaperFaces Project.
-Below are a few finished skies and clouds to show what is possible just by varying the color and composition.
+Below are finished skies and clouds to show what is possible by varying the color and composition.

 Next up — the perfect landscape compliment to happy trees and clouds, crashing waves and water.

-Watching Bob Ross paint on his PBS show, The Joy of Painting was a huge influence on me during my high school years.
-Many of the techniques I use to paint with Paper by 53 have been adapted from him.
-RIP in you silly son of a gun. ↩
+1. Watching Bob Ross paint on his PBS show, The Joy of Painting was an influence on me during my high school years.
+The techniques I use to paint with Paper by 53 have been adapted from him.
+RIP in you silly son of a gun. ↩︎

 17 comments